codePascal/transcripts18xx/README.md

 For debugging purposes, unprocessed lines, i.e. lines that were not matched to a step during parsing, will be written to the metadata as well.

+#### Parse result

+The parse result depicts the success of the raw transcript parsing.
+If no errors occurred, it will be set to `SUCCESS`.
+Otherwise, the received error will be written, i.e., `No players found`.

 Supported Games
 ---------------